nilesh0509/Weather-App/README.md

 - **OpenWeather API -** Fetching weather data based on city.

 # 🖥️ Demo
-View a live demo of this project here
+Check out the live version of this project [here](https://nilesh0509.github.io/Weather-App/) .

 # 📖 Usage
 **1. Search for a City:** Enter a city name in the search bar and click the search button.
 Weather information will appear immediately.